iaescala/interp-marcs/README.md

 # Assumptions #

 Linear interpolation only.
 Optimal interpolation (see T. Masseron's documentation) incomptaible with 4D interpolation that includes [alpha/Fe].
 Spherical model atmospheres assumed for Logg <= 3.5 unless otherwise specified by user via the optional keyword argument "geometry".
 For spherical geometry, model mass of 1.0 Msun and microturbulent velocity of 2 km/s is adopted.
 For plane parallel geometry, micoturbulent velocity of 1 km/s is adopted.
 However, both model_mass and micro_turb_vel can be explicitly specified by the user.
 Additionally, by default the code checks whether a file exists in the default MARCS grid, or in the directory where the user is saving the newly generated models, before proceeding.
-The code extrapolates by default, but the user may restrict the program to interpolation only.
+The code does NOT extrapolate by default, but the user may enable extrpolation using the boolean keyword "extrapol".

 # System Requirements #